digitalocean/terraform-provider-digitalocean/website/docs/r/database_replica.html.markdown

 ## Import

-Database replicas can be imported using the `id` returned from DigitalOcean, e.g.
+Database replicas can be imported using the `id` of the source database cluster and the `name` of the replica joined with a comma.
+For example:

 ```
-terraform import digitalocean_database_replica.myreplica 245bcfd0-7f31-4ce6-a2bc-475a116cca97
+terraform import digitalocean_database_replica.read-replica 245bcfd0-7f31-4ce6-a2bc-475a116cca97,read-replica
 ```